AARP's Top Picks for San Antonio

 Enjoy the Outdoors

-The San Antonio Botanical Garden is a 41-acre natural area located in the heart of the city.
+The San Antonio Botanical Garden is a 38-acre natural area located in the heart of the city.
 Stroll through the gardens and see plants native to Texas as well as flowers from all over the world.
 There also are interesting historic buildings within the gardens, including a log cabin built in East Texas in the 1850s.
-You can take a stroll along the Texas Native Trail, and around the Water Saver Garden and Rose Garden.
-Admission is $12 for adults, $10 for seniors 65 and older.
-Children ages 3 to 13 are $9, and kids under 3 are free.
+You can take a stroll along the Texas Native Trail and around the Water Saver Garden and Rose Garden.
+Admission is $16 weekdays and $18 Fridays and Saturdays for adults; $13 weekdays and $15 Fridays and Saturdays for children 3 to 13, with free admission for kids under 3.

 -